robdraaijer/Advertising-docs/Advertising/bingads-13/bulk-service/promotion-ad-extension.md

 ## <a name="id"></a>Id
 The system generated identifier of the ad extension.

 **Add:** Optional.
 You must either leave this field empty, or specify a negative identifier.
-A negative identifier set for the ad extension can then be referenced in the *Id* field of dependent record types such as [Ad Group Action Ad Extension](ad-group-action-ad-extension.md) and [Campaign Action Ad Extension](campaign-action-ad-extension.md).
+A negative identifier set for the ad extension can then be referenced in the *Id* field of dependent record types such as [Ad Group Promotion Ad Extension](ad-group-promotion-ad-extension.md) and [Campaign Promotion Ad Extension](campaign-promotion-ad-extension.md).
 This is recommended if you are adding new ad extensions and new dependent records in the same Bulk file.
 For more information, see [Bulk File Schema Reference Keys](../bulk-service/bulk-file-schema.md#referencekeys).
 **Update:** Read-only and Required
 **Delete:** Read-only and Required

 ## <a name="language"></a>Language
-The language that the ad extension will be served in.

-The extension will always be served in this language, regardless of the campaign or ad group's language settings.

-The supported language strings are: Danish, Dutch, English, Finnish, French, German, Italian, Norwegian, Portuguese, Spanish, Swedish, and TraditionalChinese.

-Microsoft Advertising does not support all action types for all languages.
-If you attempt to use an unsupported action type and language combination, an error will be returned.
-For details see [Action Text for Action Ad Extensions](../guides/ad-languages.md#actionadextension-actiontext).

-**Add:** Required
+**Add:** Optional
-**Update:** Required
+**Update:** Optional
 **Delete:** Read-only

 ## <a name="mobilefinalurl"></a>Mobile Final Url
-This is a mobile-friendly landing page URL when Action Extensions are served on mobile devices.

-If you specify Mobile Final Url, you must also specify [Final Url](#finalurl).
+The following validation rules apply to Final URLs and Final Mobile URLs.

-The length of the URL is limited to 2,048 characters.
+- The length of the URL is limited to 2,048 characters.
 The HTTP or HTTPS protocol string does count towards the 2,048 character limit.

+- You may specify up to 10 items for both Final URLs and Final Mobile URLs; however, only the first item in each list is used for delivery.
+The service allows up to 10 for potential forward compatibility.

+- Each URL is delimited by a semicolon and space ("; ").

+- Usage of '{' and '}' is only allowed to delineate tags, for example "{lpurl}".

+- Each URL must be a well-formed URL starting with either http:// or https://.

+- If you specify Final Mobile URLs, you must also specify Final Url.

 **Add:** Optional
 **Update:** Optional.
 If no value is set for the update, the prior setting is removed.